Skip to content

 ├── notebook.yml # lifecycle config

-• .src/ — agent territory: .py percent-format files (source of truth)
+• .src/ — agent territory: .py percent-format files (source of truth for jupytext)

 • .myst/ — generated MyST markdown for docs pipeline